 - Out-of-the-box GW-themed templates

-Emma is provided and provisioned by the Division of IT and can be made available to schools or departments by filling out this mass email request form.
+Emma is provided and provisioned by GW IT and can be made available to schools or departments by filling out this mass email request form.
 If you're interested in a custom mass email template, submit a design request to Marketing & Creative Services.
-In addition to the online training materials provided by the vendor, we provide periodic classroom trainings on Emma, and you can drop by office hours anytime with questions.
+In addition to the online training materials provided by the vendor, we provide periodic trainings on Emma, and you can drop by office hours anytime with questions.